Hann8n/Atom-for-Firefox/README.md

 ## Fluidfox Proton: A sleek MacOS inspired look, with the classic Proton UI.
-Fork was created as an easier to use alternative for long-term Firefox users
+Fork was created as an easier to use alternative for long-time Firefox users

-All rights belong to Daniel Candelaria https://github.com/dannycandle/FluidFox
+Shout to the Fluidfox Dev
+https://github.com/dannycandle/FluidFox

 ### Set of 4k wallpapers included